Australia Process Service

 Queensland:

-The foreign civil process to be served must be translated into English and provided in duplicate pursuant to Rule 130 of the Uniform Civil Procedure Rules 1999 (Qld).
+The foreign civil process to be served must be translated into English and provided in duplicate under Rule 130 of the Uniform Civil Procedure Rules 1999 (Qld).
 The documents forwarded for service must be duly certified by the translator to be a true and correct translation of the documents to be served.

 Western Australia: